appium/appium/README.md

 ## Quick Start

-Kick up an Appium server, and then run a test written in your favourite [WebDriver](https://code.google.com/p/selenium/wiki/JsonWireProtocol)-compatible language!
+Kick up an Appium server, and then run a test written in your favorite [WebDriver](https://code.google.com/p/selenium/wiki/JsonWireProtocol)-compatible language!
 You can run an Appium server using node.js or using the application, see below.

 ### Using Node.js